Keeping Honey Bees – Beekeeper Tasks

 It is vital for the beekeeper to monitor the level of varroa infestation in any beehive.
 Then treatment options can be considered if needed.
 Testing for Varroa Mites.

 Varroa mites are the #1 killer of honey bee colonies.
 They weaken bees and spread disease.
-Varroa mite populations must be controlled.
+Varroa mite populations must be controlled.– Best Varroa Mite Treatments.

 Small Hive Beetles are a pest in many regions of the US.
 One of the best ways to deal with hive beetles is to understand their behavior.
 Small Hive Beetles in Beehives

 Did Wax Moths kill your bees?
 It may seem to be the case but moths rarely kill healthy hives.
 Wax Moths vs Beehives

 Ants are tiny insects that seem to be able to get anywhere.
 If ants are causing a problem in your beehives, here are some great tips to help keep them away!
 Ants in Beehives – How to Keep them Out

 Conclusion: Keeping honey bees involves some trial and error.
 Mistakes happen in any beekeeping operation.
 Sometimes those mistakes will cause the death of a colony.
 This can be very disheartening.

 However, over time your skill in keeping bees will increase.
 A beekeeper becomes more adept at finding their queen bee, recognizing pest and disease problems.

 At that point, the number of colonies that you are successful with should far outnumber your failures.
 Don’t give up!